tinacms/tina.io/content/docs/extending-tina/custom-field-components.md

 ## Providing your own component

-A fields `ui.component` property is a React component that accepts three props:
+A field's `ui.component` property is a React component that accepts three props:

 - `field`: The [field definition](https://tinacms.org/docs/reference/toolkit/fields) for the current field.
 - `input`: The data and callbacks necessary to make an input.